 Network security

-Companies with VPN requirements typically use IP allowlists to control network access.
+Companies with VPN requirements typically use IP allowlists to control network access, where IP allowlists can be used as an alternative to securing these communications instead of OIDC tokens.

-This page provides details on how to obtain relevant IP addresses to configure IP allowlists for your firewall or network, so that it can be used with Buildkite hosted agents, as well as other network security considerations and best practices.
+The rest of this page provides details on how to obtain relevant IP addresses, which you can use to configure IP allowlists for your firewall and VPNs, to secure your Buildkite hosted agents environment, as well as other network security considerations and best practices for build infrastructure segmentation.

 Buildkite hosted agent IP address ranges